mallgroup/mpapi-client-php/doc/Deliveries/GENERAL_DELIVERIES.md

 #### Get list of general deliveries selected by partner
 **GET**
-This method shown list of selected general deliveries by partner.
+This method shows list of selected general deliveries by partner.
 ```
 <?php
 ...